-These figures are based on 2004-05 IPEDS data submitted by your institution, HAWAII PACIFIC UNIVERSITY, and the comparison group listed later in this report.
+These figures are based on 2005-06 IPEDS data submitted by your institution, Hawaii Pacific University, and the comparison group listed later in this report.
+The number of institutions in the comparison group from which the median is derived is shown as "(N = x)" in the labels or in the legend at the bottom of the figure.